TokenMix Research Lab · 2026-04-13

 For the full breakdown of the cheapest OpenAI models, see our OpenAI cheapest model guide.

-Decision Guide: Which GPT-5.4 Model Replaces Your Current Setup
+Which GPT-5.4 Model Should Replace Your Current Setup?

 Every legacy model has a GPT-5.4 replacement that is both cheaper and better.
 There is no reason to stay on any GPT-4 series model in 2026.